 “I choose the support which best suits my needs and the council or a third party make the arrangements.”

 The council or an organisation of your choice holds the money but you are in charge of how it is spent.
-This is known as as Individual Service Fund (ISF).
-Sometimes the provider charge is higher than the council funding limit, so you might need to top it up.
+This is known as an Individual Service Fund (ISF).
+Sometimes the provider charge is higher than the council funding limit, so you need to top it up and ensure you have funds to continue topping up as long as you need care.

 “I agree for the council to spend the money on the support they feel best meets my needs.”